 Once you have a genetic code, you can do all sort of marvelous things with it.
 For example, you can predict, analyze, and visualize its structure.

 You may extract a single DNA strand from Emily Dickinson’s poem Almost! and combine it with its complementary DNA strand.
 Each G corresponds to a C and each A to a T (and vice versa).
 This is the so-called Watson-Crick pairing.
-Having obtained a double helix sequence, you may build its spatial coordinates and visualize them with available software like make-na and VMD.
+Having obtained a double helix sequence, you may build its spatial coordinates and visualize them with available software like VMD.

 We are having fun, aren’t we?